transcom/mymove-docs/docs/api/testing/how-to-test-the-prime-api.md

 ### Accessing Web Applications

-To access the the MilMove, Office, and Prime local domains during testing, you may also want to modify your `/etc/hosts` file to contain the following:
+To access the MilMove, Office, and Prime local domains during testing, you may also want to modify your `/etc/hosts` file to contain the following:

 ```
   echo "127.0.0.1 primelocal" | sudo tee -a /etc/hosts